 - The bracha on eating bread ends “ha-motzi lechem min ha-aretz”.

 - The bracha on drinking wine ends “borei pe-ri hagafen”.

 - The bracha on eating vegetables ends “ borei pe-ri ha-adama”.

 - The bracha on doing anything for the first time that season or year ends “she-hecheyanu ve-kiyemanu ve-higiyanu la-zman ha-zeh”.

 There are also some special prayers that we say every day:

 This prayer is the oldest prayer that Jews say.
 It says that we believe in God and we agree to do all of His mitzvot.
 The most important parts of the Shema are the beginning, “Shema Yisrael Adonai Eloheinu Adonai echad” and the verse “Baruch Shem Kevod Malchuto Le’olam Va’ed”.

 This is the long prayer in the middle of most prayer services – each person prays it quietly to themselves, and then the chazan (prayer leader) prays it out loud with everyone listening and sometimes joining in.
 The name of this prayer literally means ‘18’, because it used to contain 18 blessings.
-In modern times it has 19 blessings, but on Shabbat it has only 7 (although the middle blessing is very long).
+In modern times it has 19 blessings, but on Shabbat it has only 7 (although the middle blessing said on Shabbat is very long).
 Religious Jews say it every day, three times a day.
 This prayer is also called the ‘Amidah’ because it is said while standing up (‘amidah’ means ‘standing up’).
 The first and last three of its 18 blessings mainly thank and praise God for all that he has given us.

 Another important prayer that is recited at or near the end of every service is Aleinu.
 This prayer also praises God.